Yields 20-25 bars.

-Line a baking pan (25x15cm) with parchment paper making sure you cover both the bottom and sides.
-In a small saucepan heat the honey until it’s pourable.
-In a separate large pan combine sesame seeds and nuts and toast them for 3-4 minutes.
-Pour warm honey over seeds, add salt and mix through.
-Cook the mixture without stirring over moderate heat until the honey turns a golden brown color and is completely absorbed, about 10 minutes.
-Pour into the lined pan and smooth the top with a spoon.
-Cool completely at room temperature.
+Line a 25x15cm baking pan with parchment paper, making sure to cover the bottom and sides.
+Heat the honey in a small saucepan until it is pourable.
+In a separate large pan, toast the sesame seeds and nuts for 3-4 minutes.
+Pour warm honey over seeds, then sprinkle with salt and mix well.
+Cook, stirring occasionally, over medium heat until the honey turns golden brown and is completely absorbed, about 10 minutes.
+Pour into the prepared pan and smooth the surface with a spoon.
+Allow to cool to room temperature.

-Once cooled, cut the pasteli into individual bars.
-Store in an airtight container, making sure each layer is separated by a sheet of baking paper (this prevents sticking).
+When the pasteli has cooled, cut it into individual bars.
+Store in an airtight container, with a sheet of baking paper between each layer. (this prevents sticking).

 Also known as Pasteli – Greek Sesame & Honey Candy | Pasteli – Grčki Slatkiš Od Sezama I Meda.

-There’s something disturbingly exciting about a candy that’s so sweet and toothsome, but at the same time so healthy and nutritious.
-You almost feel like cheating when you eat it.
-It tastes like it should be bad for you, but it’s actually not.
-As you bite into one of those gorgeous bars and the tiny little sesame seeds start popping in your mouth and mixing with sweet sticky honey, it’s like a love affair in your mouth.
+There’s something unsettlingly exciting about a candy that’s both sweet and tasty, but also healthy and nutritious.
+When you eat it, you almost feel like you’re cheating.
+It tastes like it should be unhealthy, but it isn’t.
+It’s like a love affair in your mouth when you bite into one of those gorgeous bars and the tiny little sesame seeds start popping in your mouth and mixing with sweet sticky honey.

-In its simplest form, pasteli are composed of just two ingredients: sesame seeds and honey.
-The addition of various nuts such as pistachios, walnuts or almonds is also common in some versions of pasteli.
-The combination of honey and sesame seeds forms delightfully chewy wafers that tend to stick to your teeth, but taste pretty amazing nonetheless.
+Pasteli are made up of only two ingredients: sesame seeds and honey in their most basic form.
+Some pasteli recipes include the addition of nuts such as pistachios, walnuts, or almonds.
+Honey and sesame seeds combine to make delightfully chewy wafers that stick to your teeth but taste fantastic nonetheless.

-Pasteli can be eaten as a candy, lunchtime snack or an energy booster, and they go wonderfully well as an accompaniment to tea.
-I went even further by eating them for breakfast instead of a muesli bar.
-Yes, I had candy for breakfast.
-No, I don’t feel bad about it.
+Pasteli can be eaten as a candy, a lunchtime snack, or an energy boost, and they go especially well with tea.
+I even went so far as to eat them for breakfast instead of a muesli bar.
+I did, in fact, eat candy for breakfast.
+No, I’m not upset about it.
 Sue me.